farismnrr/Kalimba-MIDI-Player/README.md

 ## Main Features

-1. **Kalimba Hotkey**: Play the Kalimba using your keyboard with specific key assignments.
-2. **Kalimba Landscape**: Play the Kalimba using MIDI input files.
+1. **Kalimba Landscape**: Play the Kalimba using MIDI input files.
-3. **Kalimba Portrait**: Play the Kalimba in portrait orientation mode.
+2. **Kalimba Portrait**: Play the Kalimba in portrait orientation mode.
-4. **MIDI Controller with Keyboard**: Use your keyboard to play MIDI input files for various instruments.
+3. **MIDI Controller with Keyboard**: Use your keyboard to play MIDI input files for various instruments.
-5. **Hotkey with Number**: Similar to Kalimba Hotkey, but using the numpad for easier note selection.

 ## Usage

-### Kalimba Hotkey

-To play the Kalimba using the keyboard, use the following key assignments:

-- 1 = z
-- 2 = x
-- 3 = c
-- 4 = v
-- 5 = b
-- 6 = n
-- 7 = m
-- 1' = a
-- 2' = b
-- 3' = c
-- 4' = f
-- 5' = g
-- 6' = h
-- 7' = j
-- 1'' = q
-- 2'' = w
-- 3'' = e
-- 4'' = r
-- 5'' = t
-- 6'' = y
-- 7'' = u

-Press the 'space' key to start playing and 'esc' to stop.

 ### Kalimba Landscape

-You can play the Kalimba using MIDI input files.
-Here's an example MIDI file you can use: [MIDI Example](https://drive.google.com/file/d/1F4Vsa2g1i_LgMSjKUXlWhsC1k7s8qO68/view?usp=sharing).
+You can play the Kalimba using MIDI input files with 17 and 21 times.
+Here's an example MIDI file you can use: [MIDI Example](https://drive.google.com/file/d/1ytVOfY-tBrAPgKaFesL9inaYkO9iOObq/view?usp=drive_link).

 ### Kalimba Portrait